dlab-berkeley/programming-fundamentals/0-2_help.md

 In other words, programming is an extendible skill.
 Basic programming concepts -- conditionals, for loops, functions -- can be found in almost any programming language.

+Programming languages generally involve the following elements:

+- They give **instructions** to a computer, to store, process, and/or retrieve information
+- The instructions center around **things** and **actions**, i.e. data and operations performed on data
+- **Things** are items or values you refer to: a number, a name
+  - You may handle with them one by one, or in lists, arrays, or more complex data structures
+  - Later we'll show how you can use variables to store values as you work with them
+- **Actions** are operations you tell the computer to perform: create, delete
+  - You may enact them one by one, or combine them into longer procedures, often in the form of named functions
+  - Later we'll show how you can repeat operations on multiple things using loops, one of the major building blocks of functions and programs

 That being said, programming languages differ from one another in the following ways:

 1. **Syntax**: whether to add a semicolon at the end of each line, etc.